utpal108/youtube-video-scraping/README.md

 http://localhost:8080
 ```

-After opening the application, you will see a search box.
+After opening the application, you will find a search box.
 Here, you have to paste the Youtube video URL and extract the comments of the video in a csv file.